 - On October 21st, we released our platform to over 700 residents, workers and city officials!
 Read the full policy platform in English here and in Spanish here!
 For a shorter version, go to the executive summary here in English and here in Spanish.

 - After the release of our policy platform, we spent the next four months engaging hundreds of residents in a process of prioritizing our recommendations.
 We then wrote a letter to City Planning outlining our recommendations and urging them to include our recommendations into the plan for Jerome Ave.
-We are still waiting to hear back from them.
+We are still waiting to hear back from them with substantive commitments.

 Join us for monthly rezoning campaign meetings on the first Thursday of every month, from 6-8pm at 1501 Jerome Ave.